-The current circumstances have made "agile working" and flexible hours the norm.
+Flexible hours and "agile working" have become the norm.
 Justin Rix and Katie Nightingale explain how you can ensure this new way of working is effective for your organisation.

-The announcements and subsequent guidance issued by the government last week have left many employers in a difficult position; ultimately placing the responsibility on the employer to decide when and how to safely re-integrate employees back into the physical workplace.
+The announcements and subsequent guidance issued by the government on returning to work have left many employers in a difficult position; ultimately placing the responsibility on the employer to decide when and how to safely re-integrate employees back into the physical workplace.
 For those with operations throughout the UK, the devolved administrations’ approach has added an additional layer of complexity to the immediate decisions to be made.

-However, the experience for many during the last 8-10 weeks has seen organisations rapidly adopt agile working.
+However, the experience for many during the last few months has seen organisations rapidly adopt agile working.
 For many employers it is not just a question of considering the immediate challenges in bringing their people back to work but also which working practices to maintain as they navigate the ‘new normal’, supporting those roles that can be performed remotely to continue to do so in some capacity in the long term.
-It is probably fair to say that for a large number of people the workplace they left will not be the one they come back to.
+It is probably fair to say that for a large number of people, the workplace they left will not be the one they come back to.